eosio-sg/webview-connect-findex/README.md

 ## **Webview-connect-findex**

-Here we will tell you how embed Findex website in your RN wallet.
-Just follow the steps:

 1.You may use directly or strengthen the Component in example/demo-webview.js:<br>

 2.Give your wallet name, eos_account logged in the wallet and language as parameters in the url.